 Questions and clarifications.

 This is the ordinary evaluation type.
-80% attendance is required; this means that a maximum of 3 sessions (9 hours) may be missed in total, regardless of justifications.
+80% attendance is required, which means that a maximum of 2 sessions (6 hours) may be missed in total.

 Students performance will be evaluated by the following criteria: